ansys/pyansys-geometry/README.rst

 .. caution::

-    PyGeometry is currently hosted in a private PyPi repository.
-You must provide the index URL to the private PyPi repository:
+    PyGeometry is currently hosted in a private PyPI repository.
+You must provide the index URL to the private PyPI repository:

     * Index URL: ``https://pkgs.dev.azure.com/pyansys/_packaging/pyansys/pypi/simple/``